ghga-de/ghga-metadata-schema/docs/schema_markdown/Biospecimen.md

      * Description: Vital Status of an Individual at the point of sampling, e.g. 'Alive' or 'Deceased'.
      * Range: [VitalStatusEnum](VitalStatusEnum.md)
  * [Biospecimen➞tissue](Biospecimen_tissue.md)  <sub>1..1</sub>
+     * Description: The tissue this Biospecimen originated from.
      * Range: [String](types/String.md)
      * in subsets: (ontology)
  * [Biospecimen➞isolation](Biospecimen_isolation.md)  <sub>0..1</sub>
-     * Description: Method or device employed for collecting/isolating a biospecimen or a sample.
+     * Description: Method or device employed for collecting/isolating the Sample.
      * Range: [String](types/String.md)
      * in subsets: (ontology)
  * [Biospecimen➞storage](Biospecimen_storage.md)  <sub>0..1</sub>
-     * Description: Methods by which a biospecimen or a sample is stored (e.g. frozen in liquid nitrogen).
+     * Description: Methods by which the Sample is stored (e.g. frozen in liquid nitrogen).
      * Range: [StorageEnum](StorageEnum.md)
  * [Biospecimen➞individual](Biospecimen_individual.md)  <sub>1..1</sub>
      * Description: The Individual entity from which this Biospecimen was derived.